TRAX Modernization

 This project definitely could not have been completed alone.

-On this venture, I led all aspects of design and design QA while my research partner
+For this project, I led design creation and design QA, while collaborating

-conducted all interviews and directed research strategies.
-Together we formed the UX team and
+research strategies.
+Together we formed the UX team and worked closely with

 Redesign the existing TRAX experience and enable Shippers to perform their tasks with ease.

-All of this and more come together to provide an altogether fresh take on shipment
+These enhancements come together to provide an altogether fresh take

 CUSTOMER DISCOVERY

 We took the highest priority groupings and sought to understand how customers currently utilized the product.
-The majority of customers utilized Shipment Search on a near-daily basis.
-This would be our starting point of modernization.
+A key observation emerged: a majority of customers engaged with the Shipment Search feature on a near-daily basis.
+Recognizing this as the highest impact function in the product, we strategically started the overhaul with this insight.

 What users liked: